Princess Grace Choreography Awards

 - Have been in continuous operation as an independent 501(c)(3) non-profit for at least 3 years.

-- Dance organizations/festivals must also have a history of hosting residencies for emerging choreographers for at least 3 years.
+- Must demonstrate a history of hosting residencies for emerging choreographers for at least 3 years.

 - Have a total of at least 10 weeks of rehearsal and performance per year.

-- Have demonstrated the ability to raise public and private funds.
+- Demonstrate the ability to raise public and private funds.

 Required from Nominee:

-- Submit current resume; be sure to list dates, training and performance history (if applicable).
-Please list “Choreographic Commissions” separately, and include three columns as follows:
+- Submit current resume and include dates of key training and performance history (if applicable).
+Within the same document. please list “Choreographic Commissions” separately, and include three columns for information as follows:

 - Commissioning organization